Want to explore Île de la Cité, one of two attraction-packed islands in the Seine River at the heart of Paris?

 Fun fact about Île de la Cité: The island is split between two of Paris's 20 administrative districts.
 The island's western end is in the 1st arrondissement, and the eastern end is in the 4th.

-2. Gaze at the Medieval Splendor of Notre Dame Cathedral
+2. Gaze at the Medieval Splendor of Notre Dame Cathedral & Schedule a Visit Inside

 Notre Dame Cathedral - or in French, Notre-Dame de Paris, meaning "Our Lady of Paris) is one of the world's finest and most famous Gothic cathedrals, built between 1160 and 1260.

-Other dates to note:
+Anoher date to note:

 - A special mass in the Nave is scheduled for April 15, 2024, exactly 6 years after the fire

-Finally, if you don't have a lot of time or want to combine seeing the famous cathedral with other acdtivities, consider a 1-hour Seine River cruise, an evening Seine River cruise with dinner, or a combo ticket for a hop-on hop-off bus tour and Seine River cruise.
+Finally, if you don't have a lot of time or want to combine seeing the famous cathedral with other activities, consider a 1-hour Seine River cruise, an evening Seine River cruise with dinner, or a combo ticket for a hop-on hop-off bus tour and Seine River cruise.

 3. Soak Up Beauty in Saint Chapelle

 Famous for its dazzling medieval stained glass windows and candlelight concerts, Sainte Chapelle is another Gothic gem on Île de la Cité.
-In a city filled with magnificent churches, the beauty of this small chapel built to house religious relics has no equal.

 If you're planning to visit for the first time, get the most from your experience by joining the small group Île de la Cité Walking Tour with tours of Sainte Chapelle and Conciergerie.
 Your guide will share highlights of Sainte Chapelle's history and architecture, and explain a few of the 1,113 scenes depicted in the chapel's 15 huge glass panels.